 You may also complete the total withdrawal form online through the Financial Aid Office.

-Following the deadline for tuition and fee payment, the Business Office will drop students for non-payment.
-The payment deadline is Thursday of the second week of the semester (full terms).
-Beginning with the third week, students must apply to seek re-enrollment to their current class schedule (all courses).
-Students have a time limit of one week to apply for reinstatement.
+Following the deadline for tuition and fee payment, the Bursar's Office will drop students for non-payment.
+The payment deadline is Tuesday of the second week of the semester (full terms).
+After being dropped for non-payment, students must apply to seek re-enrollment to their current class schedule through the end of hte second week of classes.

-Students seeking reinstatement must prepay at the Business Office the estimated full amount of tuition, fees and books.
+Students seeking reinstatement must prepay at the Bursar's Office the estimated full amount of tuition, fees and books.
 The receipt for payment must be presented in the Registrar's Office in order to receive a reinstatement application.
 Students must obtain instructor approval for each class before the application can be processed.
+The Bursar's Office will forward the payment receipt to the Registrar's Office for distance learning students.

 The following deadlines apply to the Fall 2013 semester: